Vatavuk/vatavuk.github.io/_posts/2019-07-15-hidden-dtos.markdown

     }
 }
 """
 Now we print the patient to json:
 """java
-JsonObject json = patient.print(JsonPatientPrintout:new);
+JsonObject json = patient.print(JsonPatientOutput::new);
 """
+This is basically extended version of printer/media pattern.
+You may find this sharing data between derived classes scary but I assure you its perfectly fine.
+We are not exposing protected fields outside of the printer context.
+No object other than printer itself can access PatientContent and JsonPatientOutput instances.

-Let's play a little bit more and
+Let's play a little bit more and assume that patient in the end will hold much more data.

+Remember how I said I wont use getters and setters ever again?
+Well it's time to cheat a little bit because we all know how New Year's resolutions eventually end up.
+Mine took only...
+Anyway, embrace yourselves.
+"""java
+public class PatientContent
+{
+    protected final PatientDto dto;

+    public PatientContent(PatientContent content) {
+        this(content.dto);
+    }

+    public PatientContent(PatientDto dto)
+    {
+        this.dto = dto;
+    }
+}

+@Builder
+@ToString
+@Getter
+public class PatientDto
+{
+    @NonNull
+    private final String ssn;

+    @NonNull
+    private final String name;

+    @NonNull
+    private final String address;

+    //.. other fields
+}
+"""
+Wait, what?
 The fun part is that there are no harm in using the dto in such a manner.
 It cannot be used outside of a printer context.
-Getters cannot leak to other parts of the application.
-You don't even need to hold PatientContent in a separate package to avoid package access because no one other than printer can get PatientContent instance.
 Bear in mind that such a dto should absolutely be immutable, without exceptions.
 You don't want your derived class to mutate the dto state.

 Full example can be find here: